pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 ## Contributing vs learning

-The educator inside of me can't help but align my experience in Open Source with learner motivations.
-For me personally, contributing to Open Source met two of my goals and interests:
+The educator inside of me can't help but align my experience in open source with learner motivations.
+For me personally, contributing to open source met two of my goals and interests:

 * **Applied (project-based) learning:** I love to learn.
 Coding and data science are my happy places.
 But the learning needs to be directly applicable.
 If it isn't, I get bored.
 Moreover, if I can't see the application of the skill, I have little motivation to learn that skill!
 * **Student-directed learning:** I love to learn on my own time, following my own processes that work for me.
-Open Source allows me to do just that (and without the pressures of a specific deadline in most cases).
+Open source allows me to do just that (and without the pressures of a specific deadline in most cases).

 If you read the education literature, you will find both project-based learning and student-directed learning to be